 Accreditation panel meeting

-You should send the submission to panel members at least five working days before they meet, together with a meeting agenda:
+You should send the submission to panel members at least 5 working days before they meet, together with a meeting agenda:

-There should be at least one person at the meeting who can answer questions about the course, and record the minutes.
+There should be at least one person at the meeting representing the course developer, who can answer questions about the course, and record the minutes.
 The chairperson of the accreditation panel will need to sign the minutes:

 At the meeting, the accreditation panel will:

-- review the course accreditation submission against the relevant national standards
+- review the course accreditation submission against the AQTF Standards for Accredited Courses

 - ensure the proposed course title and level comply with the Australian Qualifications Framework insurance policy